 When you start tomato seeds indoors, you can extend the growing season.
-This is especially useful in cold areas with short growing seasons.
+This is especially useful in cold areas where winter lingers.

 By using grow lights, heat mats, and humidity domes, you can start tomato seedlings indoors.
 By the time you transplant them outside, they will be well-established.

 Tomato seedlings should be transplanted to larger pots when they have their first set of true leaves.
 Usually, this will occur at a height of 2 to 4 inches (5 to 10 centimeters) tall.

 They can be transplanted outdoors 8 weeks after planting from seed.
 Usually, this will occur at a height of 6 to 10 inches (15 to 25 centimeters) tall.

 Just remember that you will need to harden off your tomato seedlings when transplanting them outdoors.
 To harden off your seedlings, expose them to outside conditions gradually over time.